IBM/charts/stable/ibm-istio/README.md

 | `certmanager.podDnsConfig` | Specifies the pod DNS configuration | valid Configuration | {} |
 | `certmanager.email` | Specifies the email for certmanager | valid email | `""` |
 | `certmanager.resources` | CPU/Memory for resource requests & limits | valid CPU&memory settings | {} |

-**Note**: If you install the Istio helm chart in another Kubernetes distribution other than IBM Cloud Private (eg. IBM Cloud Kubernetes Services), please make sure to set parameter `--set global.management=false` if there isn't any node with label `management=true`, or else you can add label `management=true` to the node that you want to run Istio via `kubectl label node <node> management=true`.

 ## Uninstalling the Chart